10 Legal Risks of Non-Compliance in Recruitment

 What are the consequences of misclassifying a worker as an independent contractor?

 Penalties include back taxes, fines, unpaid benefits, and potential lawsuits.
-Misclassification can also trigger audits from the IRS and Department of Labor.
+Misclassification can also trigger audits from the IRS and the Department of Labor.

 Why is I-9 compliance critical during hiring?